Citizenship & Report Birth Abroad

 - Family photos showing the child’s development if the child is not an infant.

-Effective April 30, 2012, U.S. passports and Consular Reports of Birth Abroad (CRBAs) approved at the Embassy in Brasilia and the Consulate General in São Paulo will only be returned via registered mail through the Brazilian postal system (Correios) following the procedure described below.
-The Consulate General in Rio de Janeiro will continue to use a courier service, which can be arranged at the time of your appointment, for delivery of U.S. passports and CRBAs.
+U.S. passports and Consular Reports of Birth Abroad (CRBAs) approved at the Embassy in Brasilia and the Consulate General in São Paulo are returned via registered mail through the Brazilian postal system (Correios) following the procedure described below.
+The Consulate General in Rio de Janeiro uses a courier service, which can be arranged at the time of your appointment, for delivery of U.S. passports and CRBAs.
 For details on arranging passport and CRBA delivery from the Consulate in Recife, please click here.

 To receive your passport or CRBA by mail from the Embassy in Brasilia or the Consulate General in São Paulo you must bring a registered mail envelope and sufficient stamps with you to your appointment.
 The registration label will be affixed to the envelope by the post office once the Embassy or Consulate returns it to them.
 If you are applying for both a CRBA and a passport at the same time, both documents can be returned in the same envelope.
 Brazilian post office locations can be found here.